 1912: In New York Arnold Levitas and author Anzia Yeziersk gave birth to her only child Louise.

-1913: A story published today entitled "Bijou Theatre Foreclosure" reported that proceedings have been instituted in the Supreme Court by Felix M. Warburg, Isaac N. Seligman, Paul Warburg and Mortimer L. Schiff, as trustees of Alfred M. Heinsheimer, against the Bijou Real State company and other to foreclose a mortgage of $420,000 on the old Bijou Theatre in New York City.
+1913: "Bijou Theatre Foreclosure" published today reported that proceedings have been instituted in the Supreme Court by Felix M. Warburg, Isaac N. Seligman, Paul Warburg and Mortimer L. Schiff, as trustees of Alfred M. Heinsheimer, against the Bijou Real State company and other to foreclose a mortgage of $420,000 on the old Bijou Theatre in New York City.

 1913: Jim Conley was interviewed again today concerning the murder of Mary Phagan.
 Thefour hour interviews produced yet a different version of the facts.
 In this version Conley said that Frank had confessed to him that he had killed the girl and that the two of them hid the corpse in the basement of the pencil factory.